Popmotion/popmotion/packages/popmotion-pose/docs/learn/basics/custom-transitions.md

 Just like CSS, every pose has a `transition` property.
 This is a function you can optionally provide that creates a [Popmotion animation](/api) (or `false`, for no animation).

+If you haven't installed Popmotion, you can do so locally with `npm install popmotion`.
+Pose uses Popmotion as its engine, so this won't add anything to your filesize.

+If you're following along with the CodePen, `popmotion` is already available as a global variable.

 Replace the `config` you added to either the [Pose](https://codepen.io/popmotion/pen/bvqJbV?editors=0010) or [React Pose](https://codepen.io/popmotion/pen/mxmrPZ?editors=0010) playgrounds with the following:

 ```javascript